Minutes of a meeting of Laleston Community Council

 17/57 Parking at Trelales School, Laleston

-Cllr Cheryl Green stated that the safe route to Trelales school has changed due to the car park at the Oystercatcher no longer being availablefor parking.
+Cllr Cheryl Green stated that the safe route to Trelales school has changed due to the car park at the Oystercatcher no longer can you buy wellbutrin online being availablefor parking.
 She confirmed that the Highways Officer would be willing to remove the lines but the cost of approximately £4000 for legal fees would need to be funded by the Community Council.
 Cllr Steve Sloan proposed that Council fund for the legal fees to have the yellow lines removed and Cllr Briony Davies seconded the proposal.
 Cllr Cheryl Green moved that the Clerk to write to Tony Godsall at BCBC to state that Council have agreed to fund the legal fees and Cllr Mark Fouracre seconded the movement.

 RESOLVED: Council agreed the Clerk to inform BCBC that the Community Council would agree to pay for the legal fees to allow the yellow lines to be removed.